Airtable/airtable.js/README.md

 # Airtable.js

-Airtable API v0.1.0 provides a simple way of accessing *your* data.
+The Airtable API provides a simple way of accessing *your* data.
 Whether it's contacts, sales leads, inventory, applicant information or todo items, the vocabulary of the interactions closely matches your data structure.
 You will use your table names to address